2024 has been dragging itself ...

 I met a few nice people at university, and had great conversations with some, but there is definitely a large age gap with most of them.
 This was to be expected.
 As for my Red Hat Pty Ltd colleagues, or my ENN Network colleagues (UK), our interactions are mostly virtual apart from our delightful Red Hatters' end of the year reunion at Fat Noodles in George street.

-Sometime, you just have to be patient with life, I still have hope for better times.
+Sometime, you just have to be patient with life, I still have hope for better times, it should not be too long as my daughter's condition is improving and I should be able to 'work' longer hours soon.

 Here are a patchwork of pictures taken this year on my mobile.